-Black Mountain Mining (BMM) has helped restore the eyesight of 197 people in De Aar, Calvinia, Aggeneys, Upington and Kuruman from the end of January to mid-March 2017.
+Black Mountain Mining (BMM) has helped restore the eyesight of 197 people in De Aar, Calvinia, Aggeneys, Upington, and Kuruman from the end of January to mid-March 2017.

 The 'Decade of the Artisan' is an initiative of South Africa's Department of Higher Education and Training, co-sponsored by the National Skills Fund (NSF) and implemented by the Mining Qualifications Authority (MQA).

-Rosh Pinah is a mining town in the southern part of Namibia, about 200 kilometres south of Keetmanshoop.
+Rosh Pinah is a mining town in the southern part of Namibia, about 200 kilometers south of Keetmanshoop.
 In a bid to make a solid contribution towards the healthcare of the rapidly growing town, Skorpion Zinc contributed more than N$4 million to the rehabilitation and upgrade of Rosh Pinah State Clinic and construction of a satellite facility at Tutungeni.

-It is one thing to come into a community and build infrastructure you consider best for the people, but it is far more beneficial to invest in their real needs and in projects that will leave a lasting impression.
+It is one thing to come into a community and build the infrastructure you consider best for the people, but it is far more beneficial to invest in their real needs and in projects that will leave a lasting impression.
 In line with Vedanta Zinc International's value system, BMM is committed to a sustainable socio-economic transformation and developmental agenda.

 At Vedanta Zinc International we regard the community as part of our extended family and design our community-based engagement around the third sustainability pillar of Vedanta: "Adding and sharing value".
-We aim to assist with the communities targeted for empowerment so they become self-sufficient.
+We aim to assist the communities targeted for empowerment so they become self-sufficient.

 To balance the socio-economic benefits of developing the Gamsberg project with the need to preserve the unique biodiversity of an arid zone, Vedanta has developed a clearly defined biological biodiversity action plan.